Child Protection & Outreach Policy

 Lt.
 Robert McCarthy (ret.)

-Director, Office of Education and Compliance
+Past Director of the Diocesan Office of Education and Compliance

 Ms. Paula J. Loud